-SITES recently closed a two-month public comment period which seeked input on the proposed 2013 Prerequisites and Credits.
-This incorporates feedback received during the two-year pilot program and additional research from SITES staff and technical advisors.
+The SITES program recently closed a two-month public comment period which seeked input on the proposed 2014 Prerequisites and Credits.
+This incorporates feedback received during the two-year pilot program and additional research from SITES program staff and technical advisors.
 The public comment period was open from September 26 - November 26, 2012.
-The complete SITES v2 will be finalized and released in the fall of 2013, at which time open enrollment will being for any project to pursue certification.
+The complete SITES v2 will be finalized and released in 2014, at which time open enrollment will being for any project to pursue certification.

 Pilot Program Closes

-The Pilot Program which spanned two years (June 2010 - June2012) has come to an end.
+The Pilot Program which spanned two years (June 2010 - June 2012) has come to an end.
 Over 150 pilot projects tested various aspects of the Sustainable Sites Initative Guidelines and Performance Benchmarks 2009.
-Feedback from the pilot projects will be used to revise the final rating system and inform the technical reference guide that is slated for release in the fall of 2013.
+Feedback from the pilot projects will be used to revise the final rating system and inform the technical reference guide that is slated for release in 2014.

 Landscape for Life

-Landscape For Life is based on the principles Sustainable Sites Initiative and shows you how to work with nature in your garden, no matter where you live, whether you garden on a city or suburban lot, a 20–acre farm, or the common area of your condominium.
+Landscape For Life is based on the principles of the Sustainable Sites Initiative program and shows you how to work with nature in your garden, no matter where you live, whether you garden on a city or suburban lot, a 20–acre farm, or the common area of your condominium.

 The Sustainable Sites Handbook